-For the classical magnetostatic problem (1.4) the magnetic field \mathbf{H} is a divergence-free vector potential of the current distribution \mathbf{j} .
+For the classical magnetostatic problem (1.4) the magnetic field H is a divergence-free vector potential of the current distribution j.
 In the sequel we also consider vector potentials different from those defined by Theorem 1.45.
-As a further example, consider a current distribution with free divergence and harmonic components, then there exists a vector potential in the form of a vectorial single layer potential $\vec{\mathcal{S}}\mathbf{a}$ with a density \mathbf{a} (see Subsection 2.2.3).
+As an furthet example, consider a current distribution $\mathbf{j} \in \mathbf{H}{div}(B)$ with harmonic components, then there exists a vector potential in the form of a vectorial single layer potential $\vec{S}\mathbf{a}$ with a density a (see Subsection 2.2.3).

-The next theorem gives another characterization of the vector potential defined by Theorem 1.45 if we further assume that the normal component vanishes.
+The next theorem gives another characterization of the vector potential defined by Theorem 1.45 if in addition we assume that the normal component vanishes.